Lucasqrz1/Lucasqrz1/README.md

 <!--
 **Lucasqrz1/Lucasqrz1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m looking for a Software Development Internships!
+- 🔭 I’m looking for a Software Development Internship!
 - 🌱 Constantly learning Python and other applications.
 - 📫 How to reach me: lucasqrz1@hotmail.com